slashinfty/srcom-bot/README.md

 ## Most Recent Updates

+21 February 2020 - Returns a list of subcategories when the rules of a category do not exist.

 18 February 2020 - Added the ability to search for sub-category rules.
 Game rules are not in the SRC API yet, though.

 25 January 2020 - Added the ability to search for category rules.